dmartine/TNRIS-workshop/native/create_an_appstudio_app.md

 13. Open AppStudio for ArcGIS on your desktop and click `Sign In`.
 Click the thumbnail icon for your app and select `Yes` to download the selected app to your computer.
 After the download completes double click your app and now have that app running in AppStudio Player.

+You are now ready to deploy your native app.
+Proceed to the next lab [Deploy an AppStudio App](./deploy_an_appstudio_app.md).